dianayjin/US-inflation-hedge-strategies/README.md

    - Install required libraries: `pip install -r requirements.txt`

 2. **API Keys**:
    Most data sources require API keys.
 Store these keys securely using environment variables.
 We use the `dotenv` approach for this.
+Please go to https://data.nasdaq.com/sign-up and https://data.bls.gov/registrationEngine/ to register for access to both APIs.
    - Rename `.env.example` to `.env`.
    - Fill in the required API keys or configurations.
    - The application will load these keys automatically.